-Paralegal Salary Overview: Entry-Level, Average and Top-Earning Paralegal Specialities
+Paralegal Salary: Entry-Level, Average and Top-Earning Paralegal Specialties

 Paralegals, also referred to as legal assistants, are professionals who perform a variety of tasks under attorney supervision.
 Paralegals most often work in law firms, but can also be employed by corporations, government entities, non-profit organizations, and elsewhere.
 A paralegal’s duties tend to be more substantive than administrative in nature and commonly include tasks like conducting legal and factual research, meeting with clients, preparing legal documents, filing documents with the court, drafting correspondence, and assisting with trials.

 Average Paralegal Salaries

 According to the United States Bureau of Labor Statistics (BLS) the average annual salary of a paralegal in 2016 was $49,500.
 In addition to their salaries, many paralegal also receive bonuses and other benefits such as vacation and sick time, health insurance, and reimbursement for expenses related to furthering their paralegal career.
 According to the 2016 NALA survey, paralegals received an average compensation of $61,671 per year.

 According to PayScale.com, paralegals with 1 to 4 years of experience reported an average salary of $39,631 per year.

 The 2016 NALA survey coincides with this, their findings show that the average salary for paralegals with less than five years of legal experience is $40,962.

 Thus an entry-level paralegal who has no legal experience and has completed a paralegal education program can likely expect a first-year salary in the range of $29,000 to $36,000.